secretstartups/handbook/content/handbook/business-technology/okta/_index.md

     <img src="/handbook/business-technology/images/Okta-Chrome-Passkey-Popup.png" alt="Okta Add Passkey #1" width="300"/>

-1. If you choose to save it in local Chrome browser, another prompt will appear asking you to authenticate using Touch ID or Face ID.
+1. If you choose to save it in your Chrome profile, another prompt will appear asking you to authenticate using Touch ID or Face ID.

     <img src="/handbook/business-technology/Okta-Add-Biometric-2.png" alt="Okta Add Biometric #2" width="300"/>

-1. If you chose to use the iCloud Keychain or Security, choose the correct option to finish enrollment.
+1. If you chose to use the iCloud Keychain or Security Key, choose the correct option to finish enrollment.

     <img src="/handbook/business-technology/images/Okta-Chrome-Passkey-2.png" alt="Okta Add Passkey #2" width="300"/